dell/csm-docs/content/docs/upgradation/drivers/unity.md

 **Note:** User has to re-create existing custom-storage classes (if any) according to latest (v1.5) format.

 ### Using Operator

+**Note:** While upgrading the driver via operator, replicas count in sample CR yaml can be at most one less than the number of worker nodes.

 To upgrade the driver from csi-unity v1.4 to csi-unity v1.5 (OpenShift 4.6) :

 1. Clone operator version 1.3.0